Nursing Cover Letter Example and Writing Guide [+ Template]

 - Transfer the patient to and from the bed or chair or other locations within the facility.

 In some nursing cover letters, asking questions or having inquisitive comments in the cover letter can spark inspiration for the reader.
 Questions regarding patient care, patient coordination, insurance coordination, or referring to frequent issues found within hospital systems.
-By doing this, the cover letter writer can seem involved in the industry and up to date on industry trends.
+The cover letter writer can seem involved in the industry and up to date on industry trends.

-This cover letter writing guide is applicable to nursing positions and fields of similar occupation.
+This cover letter writing guide applies to nursing positions and fields of similar occupation.
 Including:

 - Dental Assistants